 Getting a Work Permit in Canada

-If you want to work in Canada and do not know where to start we can help you to go over the options and programs that are currently available for foreign workers.
-To start with, those who wish to work in Canada, regardless whether it is long term or short term are required to obtain a valid work permit.
+If you want to work in Canada and don’t know where to start – we can help you with selecting your options and the most appropriate immigration stream that is available for foreign workers.
+To start, those who wish to work in Canada, whether it’s long-term or short-term, must obtain a valid work permit.

-A work permit is a document issued by IRCC and, in most cases, allowing you to work exclusively for the employer that is indicated in the document and perform a specific job.
-Work permit also is restricted to a specific location and time of work, or, in certain cases, it can be an Open Work Permit.
-It is important to understand at the very beginning of the application process what category your future job falls into, and your eligibility requirements you need to meet in order for the process to be successful.
+A work permit is a document issued by Immigration, Refugees, and Citizenship Canada (IRCC) and, in most cases, allows you to work exclusively for the employer that is indicated in the document and perform a specific job.
+A work permit is also restricted to a specific location and time of work, or, in certain cases, it can be an Open Work Permit.
+It is important to understand at the very beginning of the application process what category your future job falls into, and the eligibility requirements you need to meet in order for your application to be successful.

 Regular Work Permit (Employer Specific)

-The most common steps and requirements to obtain a work permit allowing to work in Canada:
+The most common steps and requirements to obtain a work permit are:

-- The employer has to apply and go through LMIA application
+- The employer has to apply and go through the LMIA application

 Open Work Permit